jkaefer/dementiaprediction/README.md

 # dementiaprediction
-This project was conducted using python packages, the packages and results are documented in the included pdf
+This project was conducted using python packages, the packages and results are documented in the included findings.pdf